Vauxhall Motors Limited and Related Companies

-Vauxhall Motors Limited and related companies1, referred to as the VML Group, are involved in the automotive industry.
-The business activities of the VML Group generate a substantial amount and variety of taxes.
-In the UK, we account for Corporate Tax and pay Customs Duty, Stamp Duty Land Tax, employer and other taxes.
+Vauxhall Motors Limited and related companies1, referred to as Vauxhall, operate in the automotive industry.
+The business activities of Vauxhall generate a substantial amount and variety of taxes.
+In the UK, we pay Corporate Tax, Customs Duty, Stamp Duty Land Tax, employer and other taxes.
 In addition, we collect and pay employee taxes and VAT.
 The taxes we pay and collect form a significant part of our economic contribution to the UK economy.

-VML Group’s tax strategy reflects the business practices and ethos, as demonstrated in the arrangements described below.
-This tax strategy is effective from the date of publication and will be reviewed each year in accordance with Paragraph 16(2), Schedule 19, Finance Act 2016.
+Vauxhall’s tax strategy reflects the business practices and ethos, as demonstrated in the arrangements described below.

 Approach to risk management and governance arrangements

 The team of tax specialists acting on behalf of Vauxhall have many years’ experience in UK and international direct and indirect taxation.
 The UK Head of Tax reports quarterly to the Board of Directors in respect of all tax matters for legal entities forming part of this Tax Strategy.
 Our internal processes and controls support the tax compliance and transactional tax obligations of the business providing our Boards and Senior Accounting Officers with a robust framework for calculation and payment of taxes due.
 Where any process weakness is identified, new processes and controls are implemented as necessary.